You are currently on the:CMHA National

 CMHA’s Family Support program provides the following groups for family members:

-Support is also available by telephone, FaceTime, or in some cases, face-to-face visits adhering to health and safety COVID protocols.
+Support is also available by telephone, FaceTime, and face-to-face visits based on comfort level and preference of the person.
 Please contact 519-752-2998, ext.
-112 for assistance
+112 or ext.
+103 for assistance

 Family Support Resources